jacobcons/personal-site/content/_index.md

 # Projects

-## <a href="https://github.com/jacobcons/Emote" target="_blank">Emote</a>
+## <a href="https://github.com/jacobcons/word-tennis" target="_blank">word-tennis</a>
-A social network site with a twist: you can only post and comment using exclusively emojis (also includes an AI translator to convert plaintext into emojis)
+A Multiplayer browser game in which users must type related words back and forth under timed pressure.
+For example 'wave' could be followed by 'ocean', 'crash', 'sine' etc...

 ## <a href="https://github.com/jacobcons/Countdown" target="_blank">Countdown</a>
 Struggle to get things done?
 With Countdown if you don't finish a task in time, we'll send out an embarrassing message from your email account to one of your contacts

+## <a href="https://github.com/jacobcons/Emote" target="_blank">Emote</a>
+A social network site with a twist: you can only post and comment using exclusively emojis (also includes an AI translator to convert plaintext into emojis)

 ## <a href="https://github.com/jacobcons/wallpaper-mate" target="_blank">wallpaper-mate</a>
 A CLI tool that fetches wallpapers based on your preferences and sets them as your desktop background